 Limitations on Stockholder Action by Written Consent; Limitations on Calling Stockholder Meetings.
-As required to Missouri law, the Bylaws provide that any action by written consent of stockholders in lieu of a meeting must be unanimous.
+As required by Missouri law, the Bylaws provide that any action by written consent of stockholders in lieu of a meeting must be unanimous.
 Under the Restated Articles of Incorporation, except as described below, stockholders are not permitted to call special meetings of stockholders or to require the Board to call a special meeting of stockholders, and a special meeting of stockholders may be called only by a majority of the entire Board of Directors, the Chairman of the Board or the President.

-In order for a stockholder to bring a proposal before a stockholder meeting, the Restated Articles of Incorporation require that timely notice be given to RGA in advance of the meeting.
+Only holders of Voting Common may bring a proposal before a stockholder meeting.
+In order for such a stockholder to bring a proposal before a stockholder meeting, the Restated Articles of Incorporation require that timely notice be given to RGA in advance of the meeting.
 Ordinarily, such notice must be given at least 60 days but not more than 90 days before the meeting (but if RGA gives less than 70 days' notice of the meeting, then the stockholder must give such notice within ten days after notice of the meeting is mailed or other public disclosure of the meeting is made).
 Such notice must include a description of the proposal, the reasons therefor, and other specified matters.
 The Board may reject any such proposals that are not made in accordance with these procedures or that are not a proper subject for stockholder action in accordance with the provisions of applicable law.

 The provision of the Bylaws requiring unanimity for stockholder action by written consent gives all the stockholders of RGA entitled to vote on a proposed action the opportunity to participate in such action and will prevent the holders of a majority of the voting power of RGA from using the written consent procedure to take stockholder action.
-Moreover, a stockholder cannot force a stockholder consideration of a proposal over the opposition of the Board of Directors by calling a special meeting of stockholders or forcing consideration of such a proposal.
+Moreover, no stockholder may force a stockholder consideration of a proposal over the opposition of the Board of Directors by calling a special meeting of stockholders or forcing consideration of such a proposal.

 These provisions are designed in part to make it more difficult and time-consuming to obtain majority control of the Board of Directors of RGA or otherwise bring a matter before stockholders without the Board's consent, and thus reduce the vulnerability of RGA to an unsolicited takeover proposal.
 These provisions are designed to enable RGA to develop its business in a manner which will foster its long-term growth, with the threat of a takeover not deemed by the Board to be in the best interests of RGA and its stockholders and the potential disruption entailed by such a threat reduced to the extent practicable.
 On the other hand, these provisions may have an adverse effect on the ability of stockholders to influence the governance of RGA and the possibility of stockholders receiving a premium above market price for the securities from a potential acquirer who is unfriendly to management.
-In addition, The General and Business Corporation Law of
+In addition, The General and Business Corporation Law of Missouri also contains certain provisions which may have such an effect, including control share acquisition and business combination statutes.